Jojobinx17/duolingo-torture/README.md

 # Duolingo Torture - Invasive Duolingo Reminders (v1.1)

-_This extension should work on any chromium-based browser (Chrome, Edge, Opera, etc)._
+_This extension should work on any chromium-based browser (Chrome, Edge, Opera, etc).
+Chrome and Edge have been confirmed to work as intended._

 To install (chrome):